- Placement testing

 One problem I have found only with Busuu: a heavy focus on the pronoun “vosotros”, a plural pronoun that replaces the formal plural “ustedes” in Spanish.

-Besides making conjugation even more complicated, this pronoun is only used in Spain and by some in Columbia and Argentina.
+Besides making conjugation even more complicated, this pronoun is pretty much only used in Spain.

 The rest of the Spanish-speaking world does not use it.
 I understand that learning this pronoun will make you sound more at home while speaking in Spain, but most language-learning apps do not teach it because you do not need it to be understood.